April 2017 Exhibition link

 Painting for me, is learning.
 When I am passionate about a subject, I want to know as much about it as possible.
 By slowing down and observing, I am able to connect and learn not only about the subject, but about myself.
 Painting a landscape allows me, in my imagination, to walk the same land with all of the human life and creatures of the past.
 I am able to learn why a mountain is shaped the way it is or why a stream flows the way it does.
 Still life allows me to spend time reflecting on my experiences with the objects or with the people to whom they belonged.
 With the figure, I have the opportunity to paint the people who influence my life.
 I can ponder who they were in the past or who they may be in the future.

-All of the subjects I paint allow me to understand and reflect on two very important aspects in my life, love and beauty.
+All of the subjects I paint allow me to understand and reflect on two very important aspects in my life; love and beauty.
 I feel very fortunate, by the Grace of God, to be able to appreciate and experience love and beauty.
-To me love and beauty come in many forms such as life, death, joy, and sorrow.
+To me love and beauty come in many forms such as life, death, joy and sorrow.
 These are emotions we all experience at some point in our lives and is how we are able to see and understand the love and beauty within these experiences that matters.

 I have never questioned my basic methods of traditional techniques in painting.
-Within this method, I allow myself the freedom to experiment with variations.
+Within this method, I allow myself the freedom to experiment with variation.
 Whether I use thin or thick paint, dull or bright colors, traditional Hudson River School or Tonalist techniques, my style varies, changes and evolves.
 I want to constantly challenge myself, cultivate, mature and learn more.

 I have never personally considered myself an artist.
 Just a man who appreciates and shares the beauty that surrounds us all.